-Matt Cranitch is a renowned fiddle-player and teacher, both at home in Ireland and abroad.
-He has performed for concerts and festivals, radio and TV.
-He has given lectures, master-classes and workshops on various aspects of Irish music.
+Matt Cranitch is renowned as a fiddle-player and teacher, both at home in Ireland and abroad.
+He has performed extensively at concerts and festivals, on radio and television, and has presented lectures, master-classes and workshops on various aspects of Irish music.

 2007, 2008, 2012, 2023